pvcraven/2017_web_security/source/final/kyann/index.rst

 * Number Truncation
-	Number truncation is a pretty simple function, its purpose is to take a floating point number and drop off the decimal or fraction part.
+	Number truncation is a pretty simple function, its purpose is to take a floating point number and drop off the decimal or fractional part.
 However, it does not round the number, it strictly drops off the decimal.
 Like Number Type, this was possible in ES5, but the code had to be written by the programmer and it was not a built in function.